IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Nagarjuna" target="_blank">Nāgārjuna</a><span style="color:Chartreuse">(2nd century Buddhist philosopher)</span>

 >“Accepting the authority of the Vedas, believing in individual agency, hoping for merit from bathing, **taking pride in caste**, undertaking rites for the removal of evils: these are the five signs of **stupidity**, the **destruction of intelligence**.”

+>“A fire has just been lit to roast some meat.
+The fire hasn’t started sending up any smoke, but the smell of the meat has attracted a cloud of insects.
+From a distance, an observer sees the dark swarm above the horizon and mistakes it for smoke.
+"There’s a fire burning at that spot," the distant observer says.
+Does the observer know that there is a fire burning in the distance?
+>
+>A desert traveller is searching for water.
+He sees, in the valley ahead, a shimmering blue expanse.
+Unfortunately, it’s a mirage.
+But fortunately, when he reaches the spot where there appeared to be water, there actually is water, hidden under a rock.
+Did the traveller know, as he stood on the hilltop hallucinating, that there was water ahead?”
+[See <a href="https://en.wikipedia.org/wiki/Gettier_problem" target="_blank">Gettier problem</a>]

 ― <a href="https://en.wikipedia.org/wiki/Dharmakirti" target="_blank">Dharmakīrti</a><span style="color:Chartreuse">(6th century Buddhist philosopher)</span>